dpkmhn/dpkmhn/README.md

 ### A Computer Science Master's Student at The University of Leeds and a Full Stack Developer

 - At present I'm learning the MERN stack comprising of MongoDB, Express.js, React.js and Node.js.
-- Looking forward to collaborate with other passionate developers
+- Looking forward to collaborate with other passionate developers.
-- 2022 Goal: To master MERN Stack and contribute to open source projects.
+- 2022 Goal: To master the MERN Stack and contribute to open source projects.

  ### 🔧 Languages and Frameworks:
  <code><img width="40px" src="https://img.icons8.com/color/48/000000/javascript.png" title="Javascript"/></code>